mechaman/HPOptim/README.md

 HPOptim
 =========================================
 HPOptim is a Lua module that allows the user to interface with the Bayesian Optimization software package known as Spearmint via the Torch shell or within a Torch script.
-Before getting started, make sure that you have Spearmint setup properly [Spearmint](https://github.com/HIPS/Spearmint) as well as [Torch](https://github.com/torch).
+Before getting started, make sure that you have [Spearmint](https://github.com/HIPS/Spearmint) setup properly as well as [Torch](https://github.com/torch).
 The goal of this project is to provide a convenient way for Torch users to perform hyper-parameter optimization using only Lua and the Torch framework.

 #### Setup
 **STEP 1: Clone HPOptim**